 I always planned to breastfeed my children, largely because my own mother breastfed my brothers and I when we were babies and talked about the special bond it created.
 I never considered doing anything else.
 And so when I went into labor with my first daughter, I let the nurse know that I planned to breastfeed immediately after giving birth.
-Armed with an arsenal of facts about breastfeeding and the stories from my mom, I held my five pound eleven ounce daughter up to my naked breast and realized that I still had no idea what I was doing.
+Armed with an arsenal of facts about breastfeeding and the stories from my mom, I held my five-pound, 11-ounce daughter up to my naked breast and realized that I still had no idea what I was doing.

 What I assumed would be a natural, easy, and fulfilling experience turned out to be as difficult and exhausting a journey as it was a beautiful one.
 Like most aspects of motherhood, breastfeeding comes with it's own set of challenges, no matter how easily or (or not so easily) it comes.